bahrus/xtal-method/README.md

 </xtal-method>
 ```

-The second argument, of type string, of 'xtalMethod.insert(),' is an extremely limited pseudo css selector.
-To specify multiple script tags by id, use the css comma delimiter.
-Fragments will be inserted in the order of the list.
+Note the static method call:  Xtal.writeinsertLines.
+This inserts the inner text of the script tags with the id's _root_lit_html, _lit_html, _lit_repeat defined in the header above.

 ## Server-side rendering of initial paint